Aden's Dream

 "Any elders here?"

 Patti got up and ambled towards them.
 Aden placed his arm around Patti's shoulders, "Don't cry, Patti.
-Dad would have told us if things got worse."
+Dad would have told us if things worsened."

 Four men came in carrying an icebox.
 Two long wooden benches were dragged to the centre of the hall.
 They were sprinkling Eau de Cologne around the place.

 Aden froze.
-His knees folded.
-Patti held him in her arms as he cried softly, wetting her sari pallu.
+His knees folded beneath him.
+Patti held him as he cried softly, wetting her sari.
 Behind them, Freddie was well into the chorus, hitting all the right chords, his little fingers throwing the room into despair.

 Did he sense his loss?
 Could he know his adorable mother had gone to paradise and would never return?

-Aden staggered to Freddie's side, a hard lump in his throat as he sat beside his brother.
-Without disturbing Freddie, he played along, adding to the melody.
+Aden staggered to Freddie's side and sat beside him.
+Without interrupting him, he played along, adding to the melody.

 Mother, sweet mother of mine